Quemoy and Matsu

 by Ed Sawicki - 2012 (updated 2020)

-The United States has always had politicians who favored expensive military (mis)adventures instead of diplomacy.
-This article uses Richard Nixon as an example.
+The United States has had its fair share of politicians who favored expensive military misadventures instead of diplomacy.
+Richard Nixon was one of them.
 During the 1960 race for president, Nixon didn't mind putting his political ambitions over his country's foreign policy.
-He likely lost the election because of it.
+He may have lost the election because of it.

 At issue in the debates was the defense of these two tiny islands by ROC, a United States ally.
 The Formosa Resolution of 1955 gave the U.S. President the authority to defend Formosa and its outlying islands against armed attack by Communist China.